Bark Beetles

 Can Bark Beetles Be Stopped?

-Since the first year bark beetles attacked the Ponderosa Pine trees on my property in 2019, the number of affected trees increased each year, until I managed to find a treatment that completely stopped the attacks.
-In 2022 and 2023, I did not lose any trees to the bark beetles, nor did my neighbor who allowed me to test the treatment on his trees as well.
-During the same period, adjacent property owners who didn’t use the same treatment lost many trees on their property to the Bark Beetles.
+Since the first-year bark beetles attacked the Ponderosa Pine trees on my property in 2019, the number of affected trees increased each year, until I managed to find a treatment that temporarily stopped the attacks.
+In 2022, 2023, 2024, and 2025, I only lost a handful of trees to the bark beetles.
+However, the record dry summer of 2025 brought the beetles back in droves which caused significant loss in the winter and spring of 2026.

 - Step 1: Identify the trees that have bark beetles in them.